Inline green liquor monitoring

 The LiquiSonic® Measuring system offers numerous advantages in paper and pulp production, especially in green liquor treatment:

-- stable and maintenance-free operation despite the deposit tendency of green liquor
+- stable and maintenance-free operation despite the deposition tendency of green liquor

 - Reduction of maintenance and cleaning costs, no cleaning accessories needed

-- precise concentration determinations in green, black, and white liquor
+- precise concentration determinations in green liquor, as well as black and white liquor